xdrpp/stc/cmd/stc/stc.1.md

 ## Network query mode

-stc runs in network query mode when the `-fee-stats`, `-qa`, `-qt`, or `-create` option is provided.  `-fee-stats` reports on recent transaction fees.  `-qa` reports on the state of a particular account.
-`-qt` reports the result of a transaction that has been previously submitted.
+stc runs in network query mode when the `-fee-stats`, `-qa`, `-qt`, `-qta`, or `-create` option is provided.  `-fee-stats` reports on recent transaction fees.  `-qa` reports on the state of a particular account.  `-qt` reports the result of a transaction that has been previously submitted.  `-qta` reports transactions on an account in reverse chronological order (use `-qt` to get more detail on any transaction ID).
 Unfortunately, some of these requests are parsed from horizon responses in JSON rather than XDR format, and so are reported in a somewhat incomparable style to txrep format.
 For example, balances are shown as a fixed-point number 10^7 times the underlying int64.  `-create` creates and funds an account (which only works when the test network is specified).

 # OPTIONS